Superman in film: Animated Original Movies universe

 The DC Universe Animated Original Movies is a direct-to-video animated film series that often features Superman in a leading or supporting role.

-Pre-Reeves films (1941–1951)
+Pre-Donner films (1941–1951)

 Superman (1941–1943)

 Superman first appeared in cinemas in a 17-part series of theatrical animated shorts, between 1941 and 1943.
 They were released by Paramount Pictures.
 Of those 17 shorts, 9 were produced by Fleischer Studios, and the further 8 by its successor, Famous Studios.
+Superman was voiced by Bud Collyer (who also played Superman on The Adventures of Superman radio series) for the Fleischer-produced shorts and Lee Royce for the Famous-produced shorts.

 Kirk Alyn serials

 Superman (1948)

 The first appearance of Superman in live-action film was in Superman (1948), a 15-part film serial from Columbia Pictures, starring Kirk Alyn as the titular character (uncredited), Noel Neill as Lois Lane, and Tommy Bond as Jimmy Olsen.

 Atom Man vs. Superman (1950)

 The 1948 Superman was followed up by Atom Man vs. Superman, another 15-part serial from Columbia Pictures, the first installment of which was released in 1950.
 The serial featured the same main cast including Kirk Alyn as Superman, with the addition of Lyle Talbot as Lex Luthor, also known as the "Atom Man".